Soca Valley: A road trip through the real-life Narnia

 Pro tip: This is only a short drive from Bovec.

-A little further up the road, we passed the Boka waterfall, which is undoubtedly the mightiest waterfall in Slovenia.
+A little further up the road, you’ll find the Boka waterfall, which is undoubtedly the mightiest waterfall in Slovenia.

 Why?